Did you know that 30 to 40% of food in the food supply goes to waste, and consumers play a big role in that.

 Yet doing all of this one day a week means you gain 5 or 6 days where the expected time for cooking becomes free hours.
-You can use the time to de-stress, getting in a workout, doing a yoga session, or having a bubble bath.
+You can use the time to de-stress, get in a workout, do a yoga session, or have a bubble bath.
 You can also use the time for family play, connecting over a game, playing in the yard, or watching a movie.

 4. Eat Healthier, Home-cooked Food

 It is easy to find a meal delivery service, order a pizza, or binge on ice cream when you have nothing prepared for your dinner.
 That is one of the fantastic benefits of meal planning: always having a nutritious meal at the ready.

 You don’t know all the ingredients that restaurants use to prepare your food.
 Cooking at home allows you to see everything that goes into food prep, making it easy to track your intake, eat total servings of veggies, get enough protein, and more.

 A home-cooked meal will be a healthier option than a restaurant-prepared one as you get what you need.

 Everyone has different portions they need to energize their bodies.
 However, meals can often stray far off a healthy portion size without structure.